piklprado/niche_neutral/README.md

-# Tailoring species abundance distributions to untie niche and neutral processes
+# Tailoring species abundance distributions to untie selection and drift processes

 Code for Mortara et al selection and drift dynamics